harrychown/asp_lncrna/README.md

 **Testing strandedness**

-Strandendess was tested for by using Salmon to map reads, from each of the SRA data sets, onto the A1163 genome.
-An A1163 mapping index file was produced via Hisat2.
+Strandendess was tested for by using Salmon to map reads, from each of the SRA data sets, onto an indexed version of the newly generated GTF.